IETF-TEAS-WG/actn-poi/draft-ietf-teas-actn-poi-applicability.md

 This document uses packet-based Traffic Engineered (TE) service examples.
 These are described as "TE-path" in this document.
-Unless otherwise stated, these TE services may be instantiated using RSVP- TE-based or SR-TE-based, forwarding plane mechanisms.
+Unless otherwise stated, these TE services may be instantiated using RSVP-TE-based or SR-TE-based, forwarding plane mechanisms.

 The ACTN framework enables the complete multi-layer and multi-vendor integration of packet and optical networks through a Multi-Domain